 Basically, the audio effects are generated by software or hardware devices by manipulating the way an audio signal sounds.
 One can control the Effects with the help of several parameters.

-For instance, rate, drive or feedback.
-They come in handy as studio tools during the mixing or recording music or while playing live.
+For instance, rate, drive, or feedback.
+They come in handy as studio tools during the mixing or recording of music or while playing live.